EverfreeNW/EFNW2018-archive/README.md

 | File |  |
 | --- | --- |
 | ````events.json```` | Data file for event calendar. |

-## Note

-The code used to generate the schedule, vendors, and transaction pages are not open source, so HTML outputs are used instead.
-We hope to change that in a future year.

 ### Pages